-As described in more detail in sections III.1 and III.2 of this report, the recommendations of the ANS Committee can be broadly summarized as follows: Use the existing Yucca Mountain standards as a template for developing new standards, modified as necessary for general applicability.
+As described in more detail in Sections III.1 and III.2 of this report, the recommendations of the ANS Committee can be broadly summarized as follows: Use the EPA's existing Yucca Mountain standards at 40 CFR Part 197, rather than the existing generic standards at 40 CFR Part 191, as a starting point for developing new standards, modified as necessary for general applicability.
 In general, the ANS Committee considers the Yucca Mountain standards to be representative of international best practices and implementable using established licensing processes.